jeremymarc/JmABBundle/Resources/doc/index.md

 custom_loader:
 (default value true)
 Allow the bundle to override the default twig loader (FileSystemLoader) to use Twig_Loader_Chain to chain our custom Twig Loader (TemplateLoader) and FileSystemLoader.
 If the template is not found in the DB, it will look for it using the FileSystemLoader.
 You can disable the loader with custom_loader: false

 variation:
 (default value b)
 This is the default value for the variation (version B) of the page.
 To switch from one version to another one, just use the variation parameter in the url : http://url.com/?variation_parameter -> http://url.com/?b

-That's it.
+If you want to insert the Google Analytics Content Experiment script, just insert the {{ GAexperimentScript }} variable in the template.
+It will be automatically replaced by the javascript with the Template experiment code.